Struggling to get interviews?

 - hint at antisocial or isolating behavior

-- may be considered dangerous or violent
+- could be considered dangerous or violent

 - conflict with a company’s culture or values